tim-peterson/lab.timrpeterson/people.md

 **Melanie Lopez (2017-2018)** -

 Melanie graduated from WashU in 2018.
-She worked with Harrison on the Molecular Diagnostic for Mood project</b>.
+She worked with Harrison on the Molecular Diagnostic for Mood project.
+She is currently a med student at UT Southwestern.

 <hr>